Art State of Mind

 Adriaen van de Venne, Fishing for Souls, 1614, Rijksmuseum, Amsterdam, Netherlands ; Rainbow in Painting for LGBT

-In 17th century Netherlands (and Europe in general) politics and religion were inextricably bound up and painting served as a propaganda tool.
-Here we see how De Venne illustrates the two sides of the conflict in the Netherlands: Protestant ministers and leaders of the Republic (The North) are on the left, on the opposite side we see the archdukes who governed the South, surrounded by countless Catholic clergymen.
+In the 17th century Netherlands (and Europe in general) politics and religion were inextricably bound up and painting served as a propaganda tool.
+Here we see how De Venne illustrates the two sides of the conflict in the Netherlands: Protestant ministers and leaders of the Republic (The North) are on the left, and on the opposite side we see the archdukes who governed the South, surrounded by countless Catholic clergymen.
 We see that staying on the left with the Protestants pays off: the sun shines there, the trees are greener, and their boats seem to be way more solid.

 Recommended